neelsmith/latin101/F20/ghpages/assignments/adjectives/index.md

 # Adjectives

 Adjectives describe a noun.
 We identify forms of adjectives, like nouns, with *gender*, *case* and *number*.

+## Preparation

-- Begin with his video, "Mingus, -a, -um".
+- Begin with this video, "Mingus, -a, -um".
 <iframe width="560" height="315" src="https://www.youtube.com/embed/a_iyFuYTma4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 - Read the following sections in the L3 textbook:
     - [2-1-2](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/adjectives/#2-1-2-adjectives) adjectives